reactjs/react.dev/README.md

 ### Test the change

 1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
-2. Run `yarn check-all` from the `beta` folder.
+2. Run `yarn check-all`.
 (This will run Prettier, ESLint and validate types.)

 ### Push it

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fix header logo on Android`) to stage and commit your changes
 1. `git push my-fork-name the-name-of-my-branch`
-1. Go to the [reactjs.org repo](https://github.com/reactjs/reactjs.org) and you should see recently pushed branches.
+1. Go to the [react.dev repo](https://github.com/reactjs/react.dev) and you should see recently pushed branches.
 1. Follow GitHub's instructions.
 1. If possible, include screenshots of visual changes.
 A preview build is triggered after your changes are pushed to GitHub.

 ## Translation

-If you are interested in translating `reactjs.org`, please see the current translation efforts at [translations.reactjs.org](https://translations.reactjs.org/).
+If you are interested in translating `react.dev`, please see the current translation efforts [here](https://github.com/reactjs/react.dev/issues/4135).

-If your language does not have a translation and you would like to create one, please follow the instructions at [reactjs.org Translations](https://github.com/reactjs/reactjs.org-translation#translating-reactjsorg).

-## Troubleshooting

-- `yarn reset` to clear the local cache

 ## License
-Content submitted to [reactjs.org](https://reactjs.org/) is CC-BY-4.0 licensed, as found in the [LICENSE-DOCS.md](https://github.com/open-source-explorer/reactjs.org/blob/master/LICENSE-DOCS.md) file.
+Content submitted to [react.dev](https://react.dev/) is CC-BY-4.0 licensed, as found in the [LICENSE-DOCS.md](https://github.com/reactjs/react.dev/blob/master/LICENSE-DOCS.md) file.